-Input from the online survey respondents, stakeholder workshop attendees, stakeholder interviewees, and focus groups participants revealed that SMART could shift its priorities slightly on two key trade-offs with public support:
+The input of the online survey respondents, stakeholder workshop attendees, stakeholder interviewees, and focus groups participants revealed that SMART could shift its priorities slightly on two key trade-offs with public support:

-- More frequent service in places with more activity - More service throughout the day and week
+- More frequent service in places with more activity. - More service throughout the day and week.